University Catalog 2024-2025

 Example Job Titles

-Materials Engineer, Product Engineer, Metallurgist Engineer, Quality Control Engineer, Failure Analysis Engineer, Renewable Energy Materials Engineer, Biomaterial Engineer, Polymer Materials Engineer, Project Manager
+Upon graduation, you can apply for positions advertised for a material scientist or engineer.
+However, due to the interdisciplinary nature of the degree program, MSE graduates may also hold job titles such as Product Engineer, Metallurgist Engineer, Quality Control Engineer, Failure Analysis Engineer, Renewable Energy Materials Engineer, Biomaterial Engineer, Polymer Materials Engineer, and Project Manager.

 Example Job Description